Learning Asymmetric and Local Features in Multi-Dimensional Data through Wavelets with Recursive Partitioning: Method

 \subsubsection{Exact Bayesian inference under Haar basis}

-The Haar wavelet basis is unique in its very short support, which leads to the desirable property that under the vectorization induced by any RDP $\T$, the $(j,k)$th wavelet coefficient are determined by only the locations inside the node $A_{j,k}$.
+The Haar wavelet basis is unique in that the $(j,k)$th wavelet coefficient under the vectorization induced by any RDP $\T$ is determined by only the locations inside the node $A_{j,k}$.
 We call this property of the Haar basis {\em node-autonomy} and say that inference under the Haar basis is {\em node-autonomous}.

-The node-autonomy of Haar wavelets has an important computational implication---inference can be carried out in a {\em self-similar} fashion on each node (to be explained below), avoiding integration in the much larger space of RDPs.
-Consequently, exact inference can be completed in a computational complexity of the same scale as the total number of all nodes of all possible RDP trees, which is equal to $\prod_{i = 1}^m (2 n_i - 1) = O(2^m n)$.
+Specifically, for all RDPs in which $A$ is a node and is divided in the $d$th direction, the corresponding Haar wavelet coefficient associated with the node $A$ is given by